 Other Entry Rules For Tourists Visiting Poland

-All air passengers must complete a public health locator form before travel.
+All air passengers must complete a Passenger Locator Form.

 What’s Open in Poland?

-- Occupancy restrictions for stores, restaurants, coffee shops, markets, houses of worship, and post office.
-Practicing social distancing still in effect.
+- Occupancy restrictions for stores, restaurants, coffee shops, markets, houses of worship, and post offices.
+Practicing social distancing is still in effect.

 - Gatherings and outdoor concerts but up to 150 persons.